The time period over which equal payments would pay off your debt. This is usually 25 years.

 A way of lowering the buyer's monthly payments for a short period.
 The lender subsidizes mortgage by lowering the interest rate for the first couple of years of a loan.

-A limit of the amount of the interest rate or monthly payments for an ARM that may change.
+A limit of the amount of the interest or monthly payments for an ARM that may change.

-A mortgage agreement with your broker that can not be prepaid or refinanced before reaches maturity, unless terms say so.
+An agreement with your broker that can not be prepaid or refinanced before reaches maturity, unless terms say so.

 Closing or settlement is the meeting at the conclusion of a real estate sale in which the property and money are traded between the two parties involved.

-A mortgage that is not greater than 75% of the purchase price of the home.
+Not greater than 75% of the purchase price of the home.
 If it exceeds this limit must be insured against default, and are called high-ratio mortgages

 Debt to Income Ratio